 There have been seven deaths on the Gibb River Road since 1993.
 And every year travellers do get themselves into trouble because their inexperience is combined with lack of knowledge and lack of preparation.
 Don't ruin your holidays through a road crash!

 Let's make sure your trip will be smooth and just wonderful all the way.
 Here is what you should know about the Gibb River Road and about the hazards that you might encounter on your drive.

-You don't need a permit to travel on the Gibb River Road, the Kalumburu Road, the Mitchell Plateau Track or to access any of the usual attractions.
+You don't need a permit to travel on the Gibb River Road or the Kalumburu Road.

 Any other travel on tracks across Aboriginal land (e.g. Carson River Track) requires a permit.